Kedinha/kedinha/README.md

 - 🔭 I’m currently working on Front-End
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and New Techs
-- ⚡ Fun fact: New Techs
+- ⚡ Fun fact: “Therefore, machines do not think.”
+Alan Turing

 <div>
   <a href="https://github.com/Kedinha/kedinha/">